 She shared stories about the history of Exmouth and its indigenous people, told tales about the Naval Communication Station named after Harold E. Holt (Australia’s 17th Prime Minister whose drowning adds mystery to the history of Exmouth), and divulged captivating insights about Ningaloo Reef and Whale Shark Research and Conservation that takes place in the area.

-I grabbed a cup of tea (as you would expect) and made my way over to the marlin board.
-It was a perfect place to watch the ocean go by on a beautiful morning.
-It wasn’t even 9am and the sun was still making its way up from the horizon.
+We grabbed a cup of tea (as you would expect) and made our way over to the marlin board.
+It was a perfect place to watch the ocean go by on a beautiful morning until it was time for our Ningaloo whale shark swim.
+It wasn’t even 9 AM and the sun was still making its way up from the horizon.

-So thanks to Bill’s incredible intuition we were off to a great start.
+So, thanks to Bill’s incredible intuition we were off to a great start.
 We geared up for the big reveal.

-Swimming With Whale Sharks
+Our First Encounter While Swimming With Whale Sharks

 Following Krystal’s directions, our group of 20 was split into 2 groups of 10 (so as to not overwhelm the whale shark).
 We jumped in the water and quickly lined up behind Krystal, waiting for the whale shark to make its appearance.

-“You will never forget the first time you see a whale shark”, Krystal reminded us a few minutes before we got in the water.
-“It’s a moment that will forever stay ingrained in your memory”
+“You will never forget the first time you see a whale shark,” Krystal reminded us a few minutes before we got in the water.
+“It’s a moment that will forever stay ingrained in your memory.”

-Even though the whale sharks are absolutely harmless, their sheer size and presence in the water makes you feel like a tiny little plankton.
+Even though the whale sharks are absolutely harmless, their sheer size and presence in the water make you feel like a tiny little plankton.

 I fluttered my fins and glided along the water.
-Finally gaining some speed.
-I managed to get ahead of many others and catch up to the whale shark, frantically fiddling with the settings on my GoPro.
+Finally gaining some speed, I managed to get ahead of many others and catch up to the whale shark, frantically fiddling with the settings on my GoPro.
 Max was well ahead, snapping away with our other camera.

-“Ready to go again?”, said Krystal.
+“Ready to go again?” said Krystal.

 After 3-4 swims with the whale shark, everyone was satisfied, yet also exhausted.
 It takes a lot out of you to keep up with a gentle giant, but our group did really well.

 When the crew told us it was time to sail away so that another group could have a go at swimming with our whale shark, no one even blinked an eye.
-After all, thanks to Bill’s intuition we were the first boat to arrive at the location of the whale shark and got a chance to spend almost 2 hours swimming with it before any other boat approached the area.
+After all, thanks to Bill’s intuition we were the first boat to arrive at the location of the Ningaloo Reef whale shark and got a chance to spend almost 2 hours swimming with it before any other boat approached the area.

 We soon realized how true their words were.

-The Time We Swam With a Manta Ray
+The Time We Swam With A Manta Ray

-It was around 2pm and we were sailing along the reef, slowly making our way back to the pier.
+It was around 2 PM and we were sailing along the reef, slowly making our way back to the pier.
 We were showered and had already changed into our dry clothes, sipping on tea/coffee exchanging travel stories with Bill (the man has the most fascinating travel stories!) on the bridge.

-“Hey look”, Bill interrupted someone’s story mid sentence.
+“Hey look,” Bill interrupted someone’s story mid-sentence.
 “There is a manta ray in the water.
 Do you guys want to swim with a manta ray?”

 “Are you serious?
-We would love to!”, we all shouted at once
+We would love to!” we all shouted at once

 “Well then, let’s make a stop.
-Jump right in”
+Jump right in.”

 We raced down the ladder and tore off our clothes.
-There was no time to worry about wet-suits, so we grabbed our masks and fins and jumped straight in.
+There was no time to worry about wet suits, so we grabbed our masks and fins and jumped straight in.
 The manta ray was incredible!
-It was our first time seeing one in the wild and he was just as impressive as the whale shark.
-Incredibly graceful and absolutely gorgeous, he swam around us as we stood still watching his elegant movements.
-A whale shark and a manta ray – this tour couldn’t get any better.
+It was our first time seeing one in the wild and swimming with him was just as impressive as our dive with whale sharks.

-Our day sailing on the Magellan was by far the highlight of our entire trip to Western Australia.
-Bill and his crew were the most amazing hosts, effortlessly delivering an experience that surpassed all of our expectation by and large.
+Our day sailing on The Magellan was by far the highlight of our entire trip to Western Australia.
+Bill and his crew were the most amazing hosts, effortlessly delivering an experience that surpassed all of our expectations by and large.

 *Disclaimer: Kings Ningaloo Reef Tour offered us a discount on their whale shark tour, but all opinions are always our own.
 (That will never change!)